peterkuma/masters-thesis/chapters/08_conclusion.md

-issues: (1) the supercomputer at CHMI is normally shared by many jobs, affecting even the measured CPU time, (2) day/night segmentation of computation in ACRANEB2 makes the CPU time non-monotonic with shortwave intermittency period,
+issues: (1) the supercomputer at CHMI is normally shared by many jobs, affecting even the measured CPU time, (2) day/night segmentation of computation in ACRANEB2 makes the CPU time not strictly monotonic with shortwave intermittency period,
 (3) SX-9 are vectorising processors, limiting the applicability to other architectures.